ahasha/ahasha.github.io/content/consulting/index.md

 Your organization has an exciting opportunity in the realm of data, machine learning, or artificial intelligence, or is just wondering how to capitalize on the revolution in AI that is happening all around us.
-You know you would benefit from experienced Data Science leadership, but you're not ready just yet to invest in permanent staff to tackle the problem.
-You want a trustworthy advisor to help you evaluate the opportunity, prove out your idea, or hire the right team for the job.
+You know you would benefit from experienced Data Science leadership, and you want a trustworthy advisor to help you evaluate the opportunity, prove out your idea, or hire the right team for the job.
-Perhaps you are considering an investment in an existing data team or product, and you want an independent perspective to help you make up your mind.
+Perhaps you are considering an investment in an existing data team or product, and you want an independent perspective to help you evaluate the opportunity.

 ## Services